Leesin0222/tocuh-grass-policy/README.md

 Company (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Touch Grass - Digital Detox.

-Country refers to: South Korea
+Country refers to: South Korea, USA

 Device means any device that can access the Service such as a computer, a cellphone or a digital tablet.